m-ahmadi/tse-client/README.md

 ```
 #### `tse.INTRADAY_UPDATE_CHUNK_DELAY`
 Amount of delay (in ms) to wait before requesting another chunk of dates.
-Only integers.
+Only positive integers or zero.
 Default: `100`
 #### `tse.INTRADAY_UPDATE_CHUNK_MAX_WAIT`
 Max time (in ms) to wait for a request to finish before force ending it.
 In Node, it needs Node v15+ or it has no effect.
-Only integers.
+Only positive integers or zero.
 Default: `60000`
 #### `tse.INTRADAY_UPDATE_RETRY_COUNT`
 Amount of retry attempts before giving up.
-Only integers.
+Only positive integers or zero.
 Default: `3`
 #### `tse.INTRADAY_UPDATE_RETRY_DELAY`
 Amount of delay (in ms) to wait before making another retry.
-Only integers.
+Only positive integers or zero.
 Default: `1000`
 #### `tse.INTRADAY_UPDATE_SERVERS`
 Array of positive integers to use as CDN servers in the update process.